smit5490/sparkify-customer-retention/README.md

 ### Target Customers
 Using the Streamlit application and filtering for only active customers with at least a 50% probability of churn yield 476 customers to target for their customer retention strategy.
+Drivers of churn for these individual customers can be explored using the Streamlit application.

 ## Reflection
 Using Microsoft Azure Databricks was a great experience and I really enjoyed the integration with *mlflow* and the